 A quick recipe for flavorful blackened fish tacos with cilantro lime slaw.

 - Cook Time: 10 mins

 - Category: main dish

 - Cuisine: Cajun

-- NOTE: You need a cast iron skillet for this recipe.
-The alternative is to use your grill.
+Equipment: You’ll need a cast iron skillet for this recipe.
+The alternative is to use your barbecue grill.

 - 1 cup thinly sliced white onion